kathirvel13/ProgrammingNotes/Markdown Basics.md

 #HTML
 # Heading 1
 This is a paragraph.
-You can create upto 6 levels of headings using #.
+You can create up to 6 levels of headings using #.

 >You can create quote block using >.
 >>Pressing Shift + Enter extends it into multiple paragraphs.